 Solution: I’ve set an alarm for 9 am Monday-Thursday, with a pre-alarm going off 10 minutes before.
 This pre-alarm is our signal to get to work – to leave what we’re doing, clear the table, put hearing aids in, and get ready for bookwork.
 We aim to keep working until 12.
 I’ve allocated basic activities for each day.
 Nothing too scheduled, because I really don’t like strict times, but a guide is great.

 The kids all know.
 And they’re actually really happy about it – they all wrote out new work lists on Sunday night, all ready to begin Monday morning.
 And the first day went really smoothly – we go so much done in our three hours, and everyone had a good time.
-I did need to remind one child that getting up in the middle of a grammar lesson to raid the fridge is not acceptable, but they’ll remember acceptable behaviour soon enough.
+I did need to remind one child that getting up in the middle of a grammar lesson to raid the fridge is not acceptable, but they’ll get the hang of it again soon.

 Collecting morning basket activities